odpi/egeria-docs/site/docs/features/metadata-security/overview.md

 ### Open metadata platform security connector interface

-The connector that plugs in to the platform implements the following interface.
+The connector that plugs into the platform implements the following interface.

 *  **OpenMetadataPlatformSecurity** - provides the interface for a plugin connector that validates whether a calling user can access any service on an OMAG Server Platform.
 It is called within the context of a specific OMAG Server Platform request.
 Each OMAG Server Platform can define its own plugin connector implementation and will have its own instance of the connector.